picoCTF/ansible-roles/roles/multihost_docker/README.md

 - **cgroup parent limits** — a `limit_docker.slice` caps combined container CPU/memory to
   80% of the host, with memory + swap accounting enabled.
 - **More Docker networks** — the default address-pool subnet size is set so thousands of isolated per-instance networks are available.
-This role defaults `network_prefix_length` to **26** (vs the generic role's 29) to match cork's worker daemon config, giving larger per-instance subnets while still leaving ample networks.
+At the default `network_prefix_length` of 29 each network holds up to 5 containers; lower it to host challenges that run more containers than that per instance.
 - **User-namespace remapping** — UID 0 in containers maps to an unprivileged host UID (`userns_remap_enabled`).
 - **OCI runtime** — the [oci-interceptor](https://github.com/picoCTF/oci-interceptor)